 We'll catch up with the boys a bit later, but here are the senior girls we talked with:

 Take a look at what they had to say...

 Scout Shutter (Kailua, Hawaii) to Cal State Northridge

-According to the Babolat Recruiting Lists, the No. 1 recruit from the state of Hawaii is three-star senior Scout Shutter.
+According to the Babolat Class Rankings List, the No. 1 recruit from the state of Hawaii is three-star senior Scout Shutter.
 Shutter, a natural athlete, discovered tennis in fifth grade and began focusing on it exclusively in the seventh grade.
 She has competed in both junior and open tournaments to compensate for the somewhat isolated environment inherent to the Aloha State.
 Shutter has always dreamed of playing Division I college tennis, and she will get that chance next year when she competes for the Cal State Northridge Matadors.

 Congratulations on your commitment to Northridge.
 How did you come about making your decision?